Belval/TextRecognitionDataGenerator/README.md

 It only supports .ttf for now.

+## Contributing

+1- Create an issue describing the feature you'll be working on 2- Code said feature
+3- Create a pull request

 ## Feature request & issues

 If anything is missing, unclear, or simply not working, open an issue on the repository.